 Now that we know the gist of the two typical POS software, let’s get a brief rundown on their hardware.

-Cash Drawers: Giving your customers payment options is still the best.
+Giving your customers payment options is still the best.
 There are still many consumers that still prefer to pay using cash, for instance, the elderly.
 You will need a secure place to store cash for your transactions.
 An upgrade of this is to invest in a self-checkout cash register.
 Systems such as the EPOS POS system allow all transactions to be computerised.
-This means that not only will there be little to no margin of error, but the wait time will be greatly reduced and you can save cost on manpower too!
+This means that there will be little to no margin of error and wait time will be greatly reduced.
+You can save cost on manpower too!

 Key Features To Look Out For